twolfson/sublime-request/messages/install.md

 # sublime-request

-Make HTTP requests from Sublime Text 2.
+Make HTTP requests from Sublime Text.

 Attach to the `request` command via your keyboard shortcuts or add a custom command pallete to hook into.